Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Introduction

-Another contribution of this paper is to apply the value bounds derived from our approach on hidden neurons to improve the performance of a state-of-the-art SMT based DNN verifier Reluplux \cite{DBLP:conf/cav/KatzBDJK17}.
+Another contribution of this paper is to apply the value bounds derived from our approach on hidden neurons to improve the performance of a state-of-the-art SMT based DNN verifier Reluplex \cite{DBLP:conf/cav/KatzBDJK17}.

-Finally, we implement our approach into a software tool\footnote{Available via Dropbox: \url{https://goo.gl/wLpQWj}} and validate it with a few DNNs trained on benchmark datasets such as MNIST, etc.
+Finally, we implement our approach into a software tool and validate it with a few DNNs trained on benchmark datasets such as MNIST, etc.